The Story of the American Expeditionary Forces

 Total Killed &

-* This number understates the fatal consequences of gas warfare on the Doughboy population.
-First, being gassed made an individual much more vulnerable to the Spanish Influenza of 1918 which assaulted the lungs.
+** These numbers, however, also understates the longer term fatal consequences of combat, especially gas warfare, on the Doughboy population.
+Being gassed made an individual much more vulnerable to the Spanish Influenza of 1918, which assaulted the lungs.
 Fatalities from "Other Causes" include some indeterminate number of men who were gassed then caught the flu and subsequently died.
 Also, being gassed weakened individuals in the long term against all types of respiratory illness including tuberculosis and pneumonia.
-Baseball greaty Christy Mathewson was just the most famous case of premature death from the gassing - respiratory illness sequence.
-This number is potentially very great.
+Baseball great Christy Mathewson was the most famous case of premature death from the gassing --- later respiratory illness sequence.
+Anecdotal reports suggest this number is potentially great.

 ** Does not include psychiatric cases.
 As of 1921, 5,016 cases of "Shell Shock" were reported for AEF members according to the Surgeon General's office.